JetBrains/teamcity-documentation/topics/git.md

 For the [agent-side checkout](vcs-checkout-mode.md), it is supported __only if Git 1.7.3\+ client__ is installed on the agent.
 See [TW-18711](http://youtrack.jetbrains.com/issue/TW-18711).
 For Git hosted from Team Foundation Server 2013, specify NTLM credentials here.

-You can use a personal access token instead of a password to authenticate to Azure DevOps Services.
+You can use a personal access token instead of a password to authenticate in GitHub, Azure DevOps Services, GitLab, and Bitbucket.
 Note that TeamCity does not support token authentication to hosted [Azure DevOps Server](https://azure.microsoft.com/en-in/services/devops/server/) (formerly, Team Foundation Server) installations.

 </td></tr><tr>